mlafeldt/CB2crypt/readme.txt

 I want to thank Parasyte for the MAXcrypt/GCNcrypt sources.
 Alexander Valyalkin for his great BIG_INT library.
-Steve Balogh for his Icon Library. ps2dev.org for PS2SDK and the other open source projects.
+Steve Balogh for his Icon Library.
+DataRescue for IDA, the best disassembler around! hanimar for ps2dis. ps2dev.org for PS2SDK and the other open source projects.
 Deutsche Bank AG for CrypTool.
 O. Forster for the arithmetic interpreter ARIBAS.
 Prof. Dr. J. Seelaender for his lecture/thoughts on number theory.
-Bruce Schneier for his best seller book "Applied Cryptography".
+Bruce Schneier for his best seller book "Applied Cryptography."
+Charles Petzold for his excellent book "Programming Windows."
+Thanks to CMX for challenging me. ;)

 Greets to Nachbrenner and all the _real_ code hackers out there!

-Finally, thanks to CMX for challenging me. ;)
+And of course, many thanks to the people that donated so far.
+You rock!

 ---====---